 David was a 1963 graduate from Kilgore High School.
 Shortly after, in 1965 he met the love of his life, Judy Lynda Fears.
 The two were married on March 5, 1966, beginning a lifelong partnership of faith, family, and service.

 In 1968, David joined the U.S. Army and trained in Army Intelligence as an Interrogator.
-Prior to any deployment David and Judy welcomed their first son, Jeffery David.
+Prior to any deployment David and Judy welcomed their first son, Jeffrey David.
 From there he was deployed to Vietnam working to glean valuable information protecting our troops stationed abroad.

 Upon returning from Vietnam, David pursued higher education and earned a Bachelor’s degree in Accounting from Stephen F. Austin State University.
 He worked as an accountant before establishing his own private accounting practice in Longview, Texas.
 During this time, he and Judy welcomed two more sons, John William and Jason Heath.